teamookla/ooklaOpenDataR/README.md

 program](https://registry.opendata.aws/speedtest-global-performance/).
 This dataset provides global fixed broadband and mobile (cellular) network performance metrics in zoom level 16 web mercator tiles (approximately 610.8 meters by 610.8 meters at the equator).
+The tiles are updated quarterly.

 ## Installation